top of page

 OUTDOOR EXPERIENCES

 Campers enjoy easy and moderate hikes on Paradise Point's preserved property.
 Deer, foxes, osprey, wildflowers and the prized huckleberry all make their home at camp.
-Campers experience overnight campouts, sleeping under the spectacular view of the Milky Way.
+Leadership Development campers experience overnight campouts, sleeping under the spectacular view of the Milky Way.

 102_2948.JPG